Mar 25, 2020

 - Continued security opportunities for MSPs: This presents an opportunity for businesses to prepare, adapt, and grow.
 More than ever, MSPs who are familiar with the monthly recurring revenue (MRR) model will be in a much better position than other providers who rely more heavily on break-fix or project-based work.

 Unfortunately, the current pandemic has not resulted in a decline of ransomware and other malware-related attacks.
-Cybercriminals are continuing to target businesses of all types, and often using the coronavirus to scam and prey on businesses when we are most vulnerable.
+Cybercriminals are continuing to target businesses of all types, and often using the crisis to scam and prey on businesses when we are most vulnerable.
 MSPs will continue to protect businesses from these threats using technologies like SaaS protection and proper BCDR solutions to ensure they can operate without interruption.

 - Finding Talent: Just weeks ago, MSPs were having a hard time finding good tech talent to bolster their team.
 While there may be staffing reductions in some MSP and end-user businesses, this will present an opportunity for some MSPs to bring in more tech talent and strengthen their teams.